 The number of treatments required for maximum improvement depends on the size, location, depth and color of your tattoo.
 Treatments should be placed 4-8 weeks apart to allow your body to remove the maximum amount of tattoo pigment.
 Treatment sessions usually take from 10 to 30 minutes.
 Most patients will see improvement in their tattoos.
 The improvement can be quite dramatic.
-However large or heavily pigmented tattoos applied by a professional tattooist can require several treatments for optimum results
+However, large or heavily pigmented tattoos applied by a professional tattooist can require several treatments for optimal results.

 - Will I experience any scarring?

 With proper care following the laser tattoo removal, most people will not experience scarring as a result of the treatment.
-If you experience blistering, proper care and not picking the scab will prevent scarring from happening.
+If you experience blistering, proper care, as well as avoiding picking the scab will prevent scarring from happening.
 A licensed practitioner is trained to minimize the risk of scarring.

 - Is it safe to have a tattoo removed?